theworldaccordingtosound/theworldaccordingtosound.github.io/pages/outside-in.md

 </p>
 <p>
   <b>January 1, 2021 — Time*</b><br>
   What is time these days anyway?
-Gyorg Lygeti and John Cage skip rope with Tony Schwartz’s niece, and it turns out the big bang lasted only a little longer than the first two sentences of a radio broadcast FDR made in 1941, but it contains over a hundred meals eaten by Eliot Smoke in a year.
+György Ligeti and John Cage skip rope with Tony Schwartz’s niece, and it turns out the big bang lasted only a little longer than the first two sentences of a radio broadcast FDR made in 1941, but it contains over a hundred meals eaten by Eliot Smoke in a year.
 This evening celebrates it all, along with the slowest song played as fast as possible, abstracted music boxes, and more metronomes than you can shake a stick at.
 Kommt Zeit kommt Rat: Only time will tell.
   <b><a href='https://the-world-according-to-sound.myshopify.com/products/admission-for-time-01-01'>Get tickets</a></b>
 </p>
 <p>